chengniedotcom/chengniedotcom.github.io/_pages/research.md

 ---------------------------

 1\.
 Zhu T, Nie C, Jiang Z, Hu X (2023).
 When Do Consumers Buy during Online Promotions?
 A Theoretical and Empirical Investigation.
-Submitted for the 1st round review at _Decision Support Systems_
+Under revision for the 2nd round review at _Decision Support Systems_

 Work in Progress
 ----------------